How to Cut Costs in Your Business

 - Ideas for cutting costs on marketing

 I am sure we all remember the old adage of 'look after the pennies and the pounds will look after themselves'?
-Well, the same is true whatever the size and stage of the business you are involved in, and there are plenty of ways of cutting costs that the canny entrepreneur if you know where to look.
-This is why keeping an eye on the cash flow of your business is vital, otherwise how else can you control the finances.
+Well, the same is true whatever the size and stage of the business you are involved in, and there are plenty of ways of cutting costs for the canny entrepreneur, if you know where to look.
+This is why keeping an eye on the cash flow of your business is vital, otherwise, how else can you control the finances?

 You can cut costs now by making small changes to improve profitability can help prevent more painful cuts later on.
 Here are our top tips to help you cut costs in your small business:

 In our home and family lives, we are advised to shop around for the best deal on insurance, energy tariffs and broadband providers, so why would you not do that for your business?
-Don’t just let contracts roll over - check to see if there are any better deals on offer and make the switch check out www.quotemyenergy.co.uk to see if you are on the best deal in relation to energy prices for example.
-Even changing to LED bulbs can save 75% on lighting your premises so when you need to replace bulbs, give that some thought.
+Do not just let contracts roll over - check to see if there are any better deals on offer and make the switch.
+Check out www.quotemyenergy.co.uk to see if you are on the best deal in relation to energy prices, for example.
+Even changing to LED bulbs can save 75% on lighting your premises, so when you need to replace bulbs, give that some thought.

 When thinking about how to cut costs, consider whether you really need business premises.
 Could you work from home and consider hot-desking as an option?
-Meetings can be held in meeting rooms which you can hire by the hour, or make your clients life easy and suggest you go to see them at their premises.
+Meetings can be held in meeting rooms which you can hire by the hour, or make your clients' lives easy and suggest you go to see them at their premises.
 How about using Skype?
-This saves on time as well as money, therefore enabling you to be more productive for longer, not only useful for routine meetings, it can also help you when cutting costs that are associated with expanding overseas.
+This saves on time as well as money, therefore enabling you to be more productive for longer - not only useful for routine meetings - it can also help you when cutting costs that are associated with expanding overseas.
 You can engage with anyone, based anywhere in the world, giving you the chance to widen your target market, while saving money.

-If you want a business address look to using a mailbox service, very cost effective and gives a professional impression as opposed to an obvious home address.
+If you want a business address, look in to using a mailbox service.
+They are very cost effective, and give a professional impression as opposed to an obvious home address.

-Spending money can sometimes be useful to help you cut costs, who’d have thought?
+Spending money can sometimes be useful to help you cut costs, who would have thought?
 Have you ever thought of paying an invoice early?
 Many suppliers will offer you a discount for paying your invoices early, saving you money in the long run.

-Only buy what you need at the time, keeping stock to a minimum can help with cash flow.
-If you have assets you no longer use sell them, this can give additional cash into the business but can also reduce your insurance premiums.
+Only buy what you need at the time, and keeping stock to a minimum can help with cash flow.
+If you have assets you no longer use, sell them.
+This can give additional cash into the business, but can also reduce your insurance premiums.

 Cut costs on your tax bill

-By joining associations such as the Federation of Small Businesses or your Local Chamber of Commerce you can save money on standard document templates that keep your business complaint.
+By joining associations such as the Federation of Small Businesses or your Local Chamber of Commerce, you can save money on standard document templates that keep your business compliant.
 They also have free advice helplines, and one call could pay for your membership.

 Cut costs in marketing

 Marketing can be one of the biggest expenses when you are starting your business, so get social with Twitter, Facebook, LinkedIn, Instagram, YouTube; any platform that suits your business.
-Listen, learn and build your business on the "noise" of social media.
-However, remember, still work out your return on investment, whilst it is not costing you money, it costs time and as we all know time is money!
+Listen, learn, and build your business on the "noise" of social media.
+However, remember, still work out your return on investment.
+Whilst it is not costing you money, it costs time.
+As we all know, time is money!